Lonely Mountains Downhill Accessibility Report

 The game indicates when your wheels are losing grip both visually and with a change in audio.

-We haven’t documented any accessibility features for Difficulty in Lonely Mountains Downhill which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Lonely Mountains Downhill which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Lonely Mountains Downhill, and offer accessibility features for Difficulty:

 We've documented 4 accessibility features for Getting Started in Lonely Mountains Downhill which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 Practice Area: You can practice freely without opponents or time pressures.
 This can be a specific practice option, or the ability to play levels with the easiest opponents to improve understanding and skill.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

 Adjust Speed: Adjust the speed of the game at critical moments or throughout, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.